SimpliSafe vs. Fortress SecurityBy - 02/03/2017

 - Outdoor/Indoor siren 130dB (Compatible with all systems)

 - Outdoor/Indoor siren 140dB with strobe lights (Compatible with all systems)

 - Indoor Plug-In Siren 85dB (Compatible with all systems)

 - Internal Siren 130dB (Compatible with all systems)

 - Solar-Powered Outdoor Siren 130dB (SO2 and GSM Panels only)

 Have you decided which alarm company is best for you?
 If you have further questions, don’t hesitate to leave a comment below.
-Meanwhile, you can check out our review of SimpliSafe and Fortress Security to learn more.
-I’d also suggest looking at Frontpoint and LiveWatch to find out why we recommend these two home security companies.
+Meanwhile, you can check out our hands-on review of SimpliSafe and our review of Fortress Security to learn more.
+I’d also suggest looking at Frontpoint and LiveWatch, two of our top recommended professionally monitored home security systems.